+7.2 Functional unit

-- 7.2 Functional The declaration refers to 1 m2 of tufted textile floor covering. - unit For the assessment of the use stage, the period of one year is taken into consideration.
-The values for deviating periods of use may be calculated by means of multiplication with the relevant factor. - 7.3 Cut-off criterion The limit of detail amounts to one per cent relative to the sum of the input streams and the energy input for the respective process.
+The declaration refers to 1 m2 of tufted textile floor covering.

+For the assessment of the use stage, the period of one year is taken into consideration.
+The values for deviating periods of use may be calculated by means of multiplication with the relevant factor.

+7.3 Cut-off criterion

+The limit of detail amounts to one per cent relative to the sum of the input streams and the energy input for the respective process.
 Substances used in smaller quantities but have a crucial function (e.g. the dye) are assessed as well.
+The sum of all neglected inputs in one process amounts to not more than 5% of the energy input and input streams.

+7.4 Allocation

-The sum of all neglected inputs in one process amounts to not more than 5% of the energy input and input streams. - 7.4 Allocation /ISO 14040/ defines the allocation as " partitioning the input or output flow of a unit process to the product system under study ".
+/ISO 14040/ defines the allocation as "partitioning the input or output flow of a unit process to the product system under study ".
 In the present life cycle assessment, no relevant allocations (i.e. partitionings of environmental burdens of a process to several products) had to be made for the product manufacture, delivery, installation and use.
 Re-use entails an energy credit note due to the incineration of the textile waste.

-7.5 Background data The background data refer to /GaBi 4/, Database for the Preparation of life cycle assessments and /Ecoinvent/, Data Version 2.0.
+7.5 Background data

+The background data refer to

+/GaBi 4/, Database for the Preparation of life cycle assessments and /Ecoinvent/.
+Data Version 2.0.

 For the electrical energy, background data from /GaBi 4/ for the EU 15 power mix are used.

+Textile carpet tiles - surface pile of polyamide 6, tufted with bitumen backing and flame-proofing

-Product group: Textile carpet tiles - surface pile of PA 6.6, tufted with bitumen backing and flame-proofing Issued on Owner of the declaration: Gemeinschaft umweltfreundlicher Teppichboden (GUT) e.V.
-07-01-2009 Declaration number: EPD-GUT-2009411-E
+Textile carpet tiles - surface pile of PA 6, tufted with bitumen backing and flame-proofing

+Owner of the declaration: Gemeinschaft umweltfreundlicher Teppichboden (GUT) e.V.

+EPD-GUT-2009111-E

-- 7.6 Data quality For the inventories used, for the general processes and for all production steps, the data used in the inventory analysis were collected indicating their origin, the kind of data recording, the time-related, geographical and technological reference, and their quality was verified. - Original data provided by the GUT member firms and generic data were used.
+7.6 Data quality

+For the inventories used, for the general processes and for all production steps, the data used in the inventory analysis were collected indicating their origin, the kind of data recording, the time-related, geographical and technological reference, and their quality was verified.

+Original data provided by the GUT member firms and generic data were used.
 As background data, European values from the /GaBi 4/ database were referred to.
 Inasmuch as the framework of the assessment and the objective of the assessment are concerned, the data sets are complete and reflect representative values of the European carpet industry for the life-cycle-assessment stages production, delivery/installation, usage and disposal.